Physical Therapy Guide to Lower Extremity Stress Fractures

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

 Lower extremity stress fractures are fractures of the bones in the lower legs or feet.
 Stress fractures are tiny cracks that occur in bone, usually related to repetitive activities that impact the bone in a similar way over time.
 These stresses lead to changes in the normal process of bone breakdown and reformation.
 Stress fractures are most common in the feet and legs, as these structures bear a person’s weight during walking, running, and jumping.

 Stress fractures are characterized by a sharp pain in a very specific point over the top of a bone.
 Lower extremity stress fractures generally hurt when you are walking, running, or jumping.
 You may also experience aching pain in the area after activity.
 Symptoms typically improve with rest.

 Individuals who develop activity-related lower extremity stress fractures may experience:

-- Sharp pain over a specific point on the bone (eg, point tenderness)
+- Sharp pain over a specific point on the bone (such as point tenderness).